A backward ergodic theorem along trees and its consequences for free group actions: Introduction

-More generally, pointwise ergodic theorems have been proven for probability-measure-preserving (pmp) actions of finitely generated (f.g.) semigroups, but with weighted ergodic averages.
-One of the most general results in this vein is \cite{Buf2}*{Theorem 1}, which applies to pmp actions of semigroups generated by a finite set $I$.
-It states the convergence of weighted ergodic averages taken over the balls $I^{\le n}$.
-The weights are assigned to the finite words in $I$ by a Markov chain on $I$.
-We state the version of this theorem for free groups as \cref{forward_erg:triangles}.
+More generally, pointwise ergodic theorems have been proven for probability-measure-preserving (pmp) actions of countable (semi)groups perhaps with weighted ergodic averages (see \cref{subsec:intro:history} for a survey).
+The first such results for nonamenable groups are due to Grigorchuk \cite{Gri87,Gri99,Gri00}, Nevo \cite{Nevo}, and Nevo and Stein \cite{NS}, which apply to pmp actions of finitely generated free groups $\F_r$ (see \cref{forward_erg:triangles:simple}).
+These results state the convergence (to the conditional expectation) of weighted ergodic averages taken over the balls in the standard Cayley graph of $\F_r$, where the weights are uniform over each sphere.
+This was later generalized by Bufetov \cite[Theorem 1]{Buf2} to finitely generated free semigroups and to a larger class of weight assignments.